chilumine/blockchain-portfolio/README.md

 # blockchain-portfolio

-A portfolio of my blockchain development work including smart contracts, NodeJS code and security notes.
+A portfolio of my blockchain development and security work including smart contracts, NodeJS code and notes

 ## Index
 - [Introduction](#introduction)